 Work we charge for includes reading and reviewing your documents, emails and other correspondence, writing up notes of meetings and conversations, obtaining quotes for you from agents abroad and preparation of any detailed costs calculations, and travelling to and from your offices.

 For logos and general designs which have been made publicly available for less than 12 months, we offer a UK and EU design registration service.
 There are additional fees for extra designs beyond the first.
 The fees for additional designs vary depending on how many designs are required, and whether it is a logo or other type of design that is being registered.
 These are available on request.

 Trademark Registrations – UK and European Word or Logo

 We provide various trademark registration services.

-Our standard offline trademark registration service covers either UK or EU registration in three classes.
-If more are needed, additional classes may be bought before the application is filed.
-The fees for each package and extra services are indicated in our letter or engagement.
-Similarly, the additional price for logo registrations is detailed there as is the nature of the search we include within a service.
+Our standard trademark registration service is our silver service which covers either UK or EU registration in three classes.
+If more classes are needed, additional classes may be bought before the application is filed.
+The fees for each package and extra services are indicated in our letter of engagement.
+Similarly, the additional price for logo registrations is detailed there, as is the nature of the search we include within a service.

-For EU and other trademark or design applications involving foreign currency and bank charges, we add an administrative fee of between £90-£120 plus VAT to cover bank charges, currency fluctuations and sundries such as recorded delivery postage.
+For EU and other work involving foreign currency and bank charges, such as trademark or design we add an administrative fee of up to £125 plus VAT to cover bank charges, currency fluctuations and sundries such as recorded delivery postage.